Higher solutions of Hitchin's self-duality equations: Higher solutions of the self-duality equations

+By Lemma \ref{realrfun} the set $W$ is the zero set of a real valued function $r.$ \end{proof} \begin{remark} We will see below that $W$ is in fact a (compact) submanifold, i.e., the union of smooth closed curves. \end{remark}

-Then, the Lemma follows from the fact, that the gauge transformation $g^\rho(\lambda)$ satisfying \eqref{realeqsecsign} depends continuously on $\rho$.
-In particular, the set of points $x \in \hat M_\rho$ where $g^\rho_x(\lambda)$ is not in the big cell is a smooth submanifold away from the branch points of the 2-fold covering $\hat M_\rho \to\C P^1.$ \end{proof} The following lemma is a special case of a standard result for holomorphic maps, but we are not aware of any reference which deals with the case of $\mathcal C^k$-maps. \begin{lemma} For $k\in\mathbb N^{>0}$ and a manifold $M$ let
+To proceed we need the following lemma.
+It is well-known for holomorphic maps, but we are not aware of any reference which deals with the case of $\mathcal C^k$-maps. \begin{lemma} For $k\in\mathbb N^{>0}$ and a manifold $M$ let